yasvanthrajan/quiz-battle/README.md

 🔁 CI/CD Pipeline: On every `git push`, GitHub Actions build the Docker image, tag it as `latest`, and push to Docker Hub.

 ## 🚀 Run It Your Way
-🐳 Docker (Recommended – No Setup!):
+🐳 Docker (Recommended – No Setup!)
  docker pull yasvanth123/quiz-battle:latest
  docker run -p 5050:5050 yasvanth123/quiz-battle:latest